-The University of Central Arkansas offers the Associate of Arts in General Studies degree.
+The University of Central Arkansas offers the Associate of Arts (AA) degree in General Education.

 The minimum requirement is 60 semester hours of unduplicated credit and a minimum 2.0 cumulative grade point average.

-[1.1] General Education Requirements for the Associate of Arts Degree
+[1.1] UCA Core Requirements for the Associate of Arts Degree

-Completion of the general education program (a minimum of 47 hours) and 13 hours of electives is required for the Associate of Arts in General Studies degree.
+Completion of the lower-division UCA Core program (a minimum of 38 credit hours) and 22 credit hours of electives is required for the Associate of Arts in General Education.